Viralmaniar/BigBountyRecon/README.md

 17. Apache Struts RCE: Successfully exploiting an RCE vulnerability could allow the attacker to run arbitrary programs.
 Here, we are looking for files with extensions of ".action" or ".do".

-18. 3rd Party Exposure:
+18. 3rd Party Exposure: Here we are looking for exposure of information on third party sites such as Codebeautify, Codeshare and Codepen.

-19. Check Security Headers:
+19. Check Security Headers: Identify quickly if the target site is using security related headers in the server response.

-20. GitLab:
+20. GitLab: Quickly look for sensitive information on the GitLab.

-21. Find Pastebin Entries:
+21. Find Pastebin Entries: Shows you the results related to the target organisation on the Pastebin site.
+This could be passwords or any other sensitive information related to the target organisation.

-22. Employees on LINKEDIN:
+22. Employees on LINKEDIN: Identifying employee names on LinkedIn can help you build a username list when it comes to password spraying attack.

-23. .HTACCESS / Sensitive Files:
+23. .HTACCESS / Sensitive Files: Look for sensitive file exposure.

-24. Find Subdomains:
+24. Find Subdomains: Subdomain helps you expand the attack surface on the target organisation.
+There are numerous tools available to automate the process of subdomain enumeration.

-25: Find Sub-Subdomains:
+25: Find Sub-Subdomains: Identify sub-sub domains on the target organisation using Google Dork,

-26: Find WordPress related expsoure:
+26: Find WordPress related exposure: WordPress related exposure helps you gain access to sensitive files and folders.

-27: BitBucket & Atlassian:
+27: BitBucket & Atlassian: Source code leakage, hardcoded credentials and access to cloud infrastructure.

-28: PassiveTotal:
+28: PassiveTotal: PassiveTotal is a great tool to perform threat investigation.
+Using BigBountyRecon we will use PassiveTotal to identify subdomains on the target information.

 29: Stackoverflow:

 30: Find WordPress related expsore using Wayback Machine: